kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/09-Kube-Proxy.md

 Within Kubernetes Cluster, every pod can reach every other pod, this is accomplish by deploying a pod networking cluster to the cluster.
 - Kube-Proxy is a process that runs on each node in the kubernetes cluster.
-- The job of the kube-proxy is to look for new services and everytime a new service is created it creates the appropriate rules on each node to forward traffic to those services to the backend pods.
-  - One way it does is through **`IPTABLES`** rules.

   ![kube-proxy](../../images/kube-proxy.PNG)